Operation I-Go: Air attacks

 Allied reconnaissance aircraft detected increased Japanese air activity around the upper Solomons on 1 April 1943.
 That day, as a preliminary part of the operation a fighter sweep of 58 Mitsubishi A6M3 Zeros was dispatched to draw out Allied fighters defending the area and destroy them ahead of the main aerial assault.
 The Japanese fighter sweep was met by 41 Allied fighters, consisting of a variety of types including Wildcats, Corsairs and Lightnings from Rear Admiral Charles P. Mason's AirSols command.
 The Japanese aircraft were intercepted over the Russell Islands while they were en route to Tulagi and Guadalcanal.
 The aerial battle that followed claimed 18 Zeros at the cost of six Allied aircraft.
 In the days that followed the carrier-based aircraft began arriving at Rabaul from Truk in preparation to begin the air strikes of the offensive.
-Some elements were delayed by low cloud, and a few of the Japanese aircraft did not arrive at Ballale until early on 7 April.
+Some elements were delayed by low clouds, and a few of the Japanese aircraft did not arrive at Ballale until early on 7 April.

 The first attack of the Japanese offensive was launched on 7 April against Guadalcanal.
-This was the largest raid of the operation, and consisted of 67 Aichi D3A2 "Val" dive bombers escorted by 110 Zeros and was met by 76 Allied fighters.
+This was the largest raid of the operation and consisted of 67 Aichi D3A2 "Val" dive bombers escorted by 110 Zeros and was met by 76 Allied fighters.
 The raiding aircraft were organized into six elements: two fighter sweeps preceded four waves of dive bombers.
 The first fighter sweep, consisting of aircraft from the 253rd Kokutai, departed Ballale around midday under the command of Saburo Saito.
 It was followed by the second sweep consisting of aircraft from the 204th Kokutai.
 The four waves of dive bombers were drawn from the carriers Zuikaku, Zuiho, Hiyo and Junyo.
 Twenty-one Japanese aircraft were lost; the Allies lost seven.
 The raid resulted in the sinking of the destroyer USS Aaron Ward, the corvette HMNZS Moa, and the tanker USS Kanawha.

 Nevertheless, the Allies were able to evacuate their bombers from Henderson Field so that they escaped damage.
-The main Allied air assets scrambled came from the US Thirteenth Air Force and included a variety of aircraft including Wildcats, Lightnings and Airacobras.
+The main Allied air assets came from the US Thirteenth Air Force and included a variety of aircraft including Wildcats, Lightnings and Airacobras.
 Australian aircraft from No. 77 Squadron RAAF, based out of Gurney Field at Milne Bay, took part in the Allied response.
 Flying Kittyhawk fighters, one of their pilots, Flying Officer John Hodgkinson, was responsible for downing one of the Japanese fighters.
-One US Marine Corps pilot, Lieutenant James E. Swett, was later awarded the Medal of Honor after shooting down seven Japanese aircraft.
+One US Marine Corps pilot, Lieutenant James E. Swett, was later awarded the Medal of Honor after shooting down seven aircraft.